Skip to main content

 • Confidential Communications.
 You have the right to request to receive confidential communications from us by alternative means or at an alternative location.
 We will accommodate reasonable, written requests.
 We may also condition this request by asking you for information regarding how payment will be handled or specification of an alternative address or other method of contact.

 • Complaints.
-You may file a complaint in writing to us in-person or by mail to the address above.
+If you believe your privacy rights have been violated, you have the right to file a complaint in writing to us in-person or by mail to the address above.
 We will not retaliate against you for filing a complaint.
-You may also file a complaint with the U.S. Secretary of Health and Human Services at 200 Independence Avenue, S.W.
-Washington, D.C.
-20201 or by calling 202-619-0257. [email protected].
+You may also file a complaint with the U.S. Secretary of Health and Human Services.
+You may do so by contacting the HHS Office for Civil Rights at https://www.hhs.gov/hipaa/filing-a-complaint/index.html.
+A patient is not required to report an alleged violation either to the Secretary or the part 2 program but may report to either or both.

 Notice to Substance Abuse Patients